 6. Use A Car Seat Cover To Contain Hair

-Another super easy way to reduce the amount of hair that gets into your car is to use a car seat cover.
-A car seat cover will help keep your pup’s hair contained and on the cover instead of your seat.
+One simple way to keep hair out of your car is to use a car seat cover.
+It keeps your dog’s hair on the cover instead of all over your seats.

 {Related Post: How To Organize Dog Leashes | 5 Beautiful Yet Functional Ideas To Organize And Store Your Dog’s Leashes}